Caesars Superdome: Basketball

 University of North Carolina and Georgetown University featured 15 lead changes before a young Michael Jordan hit the game-winning shot to give North Carolina the lead for good.
 The game is considered by many to be one of the greatest college basketball games ever played, while also introducing Jordan to a national audience.
 The stadium hosted regional semifinals and finals in 1981 and 1990, as well as first- and second-round games in 1999 and 2001.
 The 2012 and 2022 editions were hosted with a full-stadium setup with center court resting where midfield at the 50-yard line is, with previous Final Fours having varied setups with some sections blocked off and obstructive temporary seating.

 The Superdome has also hosted the SEC men's basketball tournament in 1996 and 2003.

 The NBA's New Orleans Jazz used the Superdome as their home court, from 1975 to 1979.
-In 1977, the Jazz set what was then an NBA attendance record in attendance for an NBA game, with 35,077 watching the Jazz, led by Pete "Pistol Pete" Maravich, face the Philadelphia 76ers, led by fellow future Hall of Famer Julius Erving.
+In 1977, the Jazz set what was then an NBA attendance record for an NBA game, with 35,077 watching the Jazz, led by Pete "Pistol Pete" Maravich, face the Philadelphia 76ers, led by fellow future Hall of Famer Julius Erving.
 The 2017 NBA All-Star Celebrity Game, a part of that year's All-Star Weekend, was hosted in the Superdome with half the venue curtained off.

 Tulane used the Superdome as its primary home court from its opening in 1975 through 1982.
 It played occasional games there in the 1990s against high-profile opponents before the opening of the New Orleans Arena (now the Smoothie King Center) in 1999.

 In 1996, the stadium hosted the AAU Junior Olympics basketball competition.